Our Lady of Darkness

 Our Lady of Darkness (1977) is an urban fantasy novel by American author Fritz Leiber.
-The novel is distinguished for three elements: the heavily autobiographical elements in the story, the use of Jungian psychology that informs the narrative, and its detailed description of "Megapolisomancy", a fictional occult science.
-It was originally published in shorter form as "The Pale Brown Thing" (Magazine of Fantasy and Science Fiction, January/February 1977).
+The novel is distinguished for three elements: the heavily autobiographical elements in the story, the use of Jungian psychology that informs the narrative, and its detailed description of "megapolisomancy", a fictional occult science.
+It was originally published in shorter form as The Pale Brown Thing (Magazine of Fantasy and Science Fiction, January/February 1977).

+Plot

+The story centers on Franz Westen, a recovering alcoholic and writer of weird tales, who lives in San Francisco.

+The plot unfolds as Westen discovers an old journal belonging to Clark Ashton Smith, a real-life writer of fantasy, horror, and science fiction.
+In this journal, Smith discusses "paramentals", entities that feed off of human emotions and are drawn to urban environments.
+As Westen delves deeper, he learns about "megapolisomancy", a fictional occult science focusing on harnessing the supernatural forces present in large cities.

+Westen begins to experience bizarre and terrifying occurrences.
+He sees mysterious figures on nearby rooftops and encounters eerie phenomena, suggesting the presence of supernatural forces in the city.
+The novel's climax involves Westen's confrontation with these forces, symbolized by the entity "Our Lady of Darkness" – a powerful, ancient being connected to the history and fabric of San Francisco itself.

 Autobiographical elements

 Like the protagonist Franz Westen, Leiber was recovering from his wife's death a number of years previously and descending into alcoholism.
-Like the author, Westen is an amateur astronomer who is looking for ways to re-engage with the life around him, and who lives at the address (811 Geary St) where Leiber lived at the time.
+Like the author, Westen is an amateur astronomer who is looking for ways to re-engage with the life around him, and he lives at the address (811 Geary St) where Leiber lived at the time.
 The novel is set in actual San Francisco locations, including Corona Heights and the Sutro Tower behind it.
 As late as 2012, fantasy fans could take a walking tour of the city that included all the novel's main locations.
 Several of the other characters are thinly disguised versions of people active in Bay Area fandom in the mid-1970s.

-The novel mentions authors like Jack London, Ambrose Bierce, and the baroque poet Clark Ashton Smith, who lived part of their lives in San Francisco.
+The novel mentions the authors Jack London, Ambrose Bierce and Clark Ashton Smith, who all lived part of their lives in San Francisco.
 The title is taken from Thomas De Quincey's Suspiria de Profundis, and references are also made to M. R. James's ghost stories, and to the work of fantasy/horror writers such as H.P.
 Lovecraft.
-These allusions add an element of metafiction to the story, making it almost as much an examination and description of horror and the imagination.
+These allusions add an element of metafiction to the story, making it in part an examination and description of horror and the imagination.